ShaguftaPathan/PowerBI_Logistic_Shipments_Delay_Insights/README.md

 Monitor return trends and drive quality control for high-return categories like Apparel and Electronics

-# Client Feedback
 “The dashboard brought transparency to our logistics performance like never before.
 We’ve already acted on delay patterns and seen a 12% improvement in delivery time in Q1.
 The visuals are intuitive, and the story is data-driven and client-ready.”
-— Senior Operations Manager, Logistics Partner
+— Senior Operations Manager, Logistics Partner (Client feedback)